 There are lots of rat trails crisscrossing this entire area, as you can see in this image.
 These trails are used by drug smugglers, criminals and traditional illegal border crossers, who do not want to be caught by the Border Patrol to claim asylum.
 Click on the image to expand and see the rat trails better.

 The video shows an agent driving down to the Tijuana river to make a pickup.
-Most places on the border that have a significant amount of fake refugee traffic have a place that is much like a bus stop where they pick them up the future progressive voters and shuttle them to the Border Patrol station for processing and probable release into the land of milk and honey.
-I believe a government-funded nonprofit will even pay their airfare if they need it.
+Most places on the border that have a significant amount of fake refugee traffic have a place that is like a bus stop where they pick them up the future progressive voters and shuttle them to the Border Patrol station for processing and probable release into the land of milk and honey.
+I believe a government-funded nonprofit will even pay their airfare to their desired destination if they need it.
+What a country!!

 The images below is trash that illegal crossers left behind at what I call the overlook.
 When the Border Patrol does not pick them up quickly enough, they may start walking up the hill.
 The Border Patrol gives them new clothes at the station and will only allow them to keep a few, small personal items.
 So the illegal crossers throw most of their things on the ground as soon as they have crossed the border and know that they will be picked up.